oracle-livelabs/converged/obaas/deploy-cloudbank-vscode/deploy-cloudbank-vscode.md

 ## Task 1: Get a copy of the CloudBank sample application

-If you already have completed the lab *Deploy the full CloudBank Application using the CLI* You can skip Task *1*.

 Download a copy of the CloudBank sample application.

 1. Clone the source repository